ilzebriede/digm5010/README.md

 4) How can we bridge experiences learned in the past with potential future narratives and make the best possible solution for today.

----
 Solutions and possible approaches:

 * long term visions
 * use interconnectivity to our advantage
 * listen to marginalised and suppressed voices and learn how to forge better and more robust, and meaningful relationships

-__What would art look like if it would be created taking these   aspects as the main guidelines and inspiration?__
+`What would art look like if it would be created taking these   aspects as the main guidelines and inspiration?`
+---

 List of papers and publications pertaining to this topic.